lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

-## Docker Cloud
+# Docker Cloud

-Docker Cloud is 100% web based CaaS (Container as a Service) platform hosted by Docker.
-It allows to easily manage containerized applications.
+Docker Cloud is 100% web based CaaS (Container as a Service) platform hosted by Docker which allows to easily manage containerized applications.

-The interface offers the possibility to:
+It allows to:

-- create image repositories
+- create image repositories (the place where the versions of the images are stored)
 - configure a continuous integration pipeline triggering the creation of an image and some application testing when code is pushed to source control
 - create an application and deploy it on the infrastructure of several cloud providers
 - setup a continuous deploiement pipeline which automates the deploiement of the application once the tests passed